-- Chewing begins to break down food in the mouth. - Food moves into the stomach and then into the small intestine.
-Important nutrients leave the small intestine and enter the bloodstream. - · The remaining materials move into the large intestine.
+Chewing begins to break down food in the mouth.
+Food moves into the stormach and their into the small intestine.
+Important nutrients leave the small intestine and enter the bloodsfream.
+The remaining materials move into the large intestine.

 Which pair of body systems interact most in the processes described in the list?